 Providing suitable employment

-If you are injured at work and have some capacity to return to work, your employer must provide you with suitable employment.
-Suitable employment is employment for which you are fit and able to complete and, as far as reasonably practicable, the same or similar to your pre-injury employment.
+Once an injured worker has some capacity to return to work, in most cases the employer must provide the injured worker with suitable employment.
+Suitable employment is employment which the worker is fit and able to complete and, as far as reasonably practicable, the same or similar to their pre-injury employment.

 - capacity to work and previous employment